 Under no circumstances do you hurt your pets.

 I think most people have a hard-wired inhibition against killing people.
 If we didn’t, the world would be a much worse place than it already is.
 You have to train soldiers to kill.
 Young men won’t (normally) kill other young men unless you break down their inhibitions against killing.
 That’s what boot camp is about, right?
-Right.
-You knew that.

 As to my original question, what would it take to make me kill another person?
 I don’t know.
 Would I kill to protect my life style or for money — even a great deal of money?
 I doubt it.

 Would I kill to protect someone?
 I’d want to, but could I?
 I’m not sure I could kill to protect myself.
 Many people can’t and lose their own lives because they hesitate.
 Television, fiction, and mythology notwithstanding, most people’s instinct is to not kill.